kitschpatrol/svelte-tweakpane-ui/readme.md

 [The components](https://kitschpatrol.com/svelte-tweakpane-ui/docs#components) should be useful for integrating controls and value monitoring in parametrically driven artworks, data visualizations, creative tools, simulations, etc.

+The library is compatible with both Svelte 4 and Svelte 5.

 ## Demo

 ![Svelte Tweakpane UI quick demo](./docs/public/quick-demo.gif)